Picture Books for Kids 4-10 Years Old

 My Inspiration

 Being a mom is the best job I have ever had—and I have had many different jobs over the years.
-I have cleaned houses, answered phones as a receptionist, processed payroll taxes, written complex technical manuals, designed software, and worked on really big websites for really big companies.
+I have cleaned houses, worked as a receptionist, processed payroll taxes, written complex technical manuals, designed software, and worked on really big websites for really big companies.
 I suppose I can now add author of children's books to the list.

 What the Bunny and Carrot Friendship Series Is Truly About